aprescott/serif/README.md

 * `lib/serif/` is generally where files go.
 * `test/` contains the test files.
 Any new files should have `require "test_helper"` at the top of the, which pulls in `test/test_helper.rb`.

+# Planned features

+Some things I'm hoping to implement one day:

+1. Custom hooks to fire after particular events, such as minifying CSS after publish, or committing changes and pushing to a git repository.
+2. Simple Markdown pages instead of plain HTML for non-post content.
+3. Automatically detecting file changes and regenerating the site.
+4. Adding custom Liquid filters and tags.